DataDog/documentation/content/logs/faq/can-the-datadog-agent-be-used-to-send-only-logs.md

 further_reading:
 - link: "logs/log_collection/#custom-log-collection"
   tag: "Documentation"
-  text: Learn more about Log collection with the Agent
+  text: "Learn more about Log collection with the Agent"
 - link: "logs/processing"
   tag: "Documentation"
-  text: Learn how to process your logs
+  text: "Learn how to process your logs"
 - link: "logs/processing/parsing"
   tag: "Documentation"
-  text: Learn more about parsing
+  text: "Learn more about parsing"
 ---